PR-ODINSON/Insomnia-Detection-Using-PPG/README.md

 # Insomnia Detection Using PPG

 ## Dataset Description
 The dataset used in this study is the **Cyclic Alternating Pattern (CAP) Sleep Database**, a publicly available resource containing polysomnography (PSG) recordings collected at the **Sleep Disorders Centre at Ospedale Maggiore in Parma, Italy**.
 The CAP dataset is hosted on Physionet and consists of **108 full-night PSG recordings**, featuring a range of physiological signals including EEG, EOG, EMG, ECG, and photoplethysmography (PPG).
-The dataset has been widely utilized for research in sleep disorders such as insomnia, nocturnal frontal lobe epilepsy, and REM behavior disorder!
+The dataset has been widely utilized for research in sleep disorders such as insomnia, nocturnal frontal lobe epilepsy, and REM behavior disorder.

 ### Photoplethysmography (PPG) Data
 For this study, **PPG signals** from the CAP dataset were used to develop an insomnia detection model.
 PPG is a non-invasive optical measurement technique that detects changes in blood volume caused by heartbeats.
 Unlike traditional PSG, which requires a laboratory setup, PPG enables convenient, at-home sleep monitoring using wearable devices such as smartwatches and fitness trackers.